 - Refrigerant gas is heavier than air and replaces oxygen.
-A massive leak can lead to oxygen depletion, especially in basements, and an asphyxiation hazard will result in serious injury or death. - Do not ground units to water pipes, gas pipes, telephone wires, or lightning rods as incomplete grounding will result a severe shock hazard resulting in severe injury or death.
-Additionally, grounding to gas pipes will result a gas leak and potential explosion causing in severe injury or death. - If refrigerant gas leaks during installation, ventilate the area immediately.
-Refrigerant gas will result in producing toxic gas if it comes into contact with fire.
-Exposure to this gas will result in severe injury or death. - After completing the installation work, check that the refrigerant gas does not leak throughout the system. - Do not install unit in an area where flammable materials are present due to risk of explosions that will result in serious injury or death. - Safely dispose of all packing and transportation materials in accordance with federal/state/local laws or ordinances.
-Packing materials such as nails and other metal or wood parts, including plastic packing materials used for transportation will result in injuries or death by suffocation.
+A massive leak can lead to oxygen depletion, especially in basements, and an asphyxiation hazard could occur leading to serious injury or death. - Do not ground units to water pipes, gas pipes, telephone wires, or lightning rods as incomplete grounding can cause a severe shock hazard resulting in severe injury or death.
+Additionally, grounding to gas pipes could cause a gas leak and potential explosion causing in severe injury or death. - If refrigerant gas leaks during installation, ventilate the area immediately.
+Refrigerant gas may produce toxic gas if it comes into contact with fire.
+Exposure to this gas could cause severe injury or death. - After completing the installation work, check that the refrigerant gas does not leak throughout the system. - Do not install unit in an area where flammable materials are present due to risk of explosions that can cause serious injury or death. - Safely dispose of all packing and transportation materials in accordance with federal/state/local laws or ordinances.
+Packing materials such as nails and other metal or wood parts, including plastic packing materials used for transportation may cause injuries or death by suffocation.

-- 🥂 WARNING -
+- 🕂 WARNING -

 - Only qualified personnel must carry out the installation work.
 Installation must be done in accordance with this installation manual.
-Improper installation could result in water leakage, electric shock, or fire. - When installing the unit in a small room, take measures to keep the refrigerant concentration from exceeding allowable safety limits.
-Excessive refrigerant leaks, in the event of an accident in a closed ambient space, could result in oxygen deficiency. - Use only specified accessories and parts for installation work.
-Failure to use specified parts could result in water leakage, electric shocks, fire, or the unit falling. - Install the air conditioner or heat pump on a foundation strong enough that it can withstand the weight of the unit.
-A foundation of insufficient strength could result in the unit falling and causing injuries. - Take into account strong winds, typhoons, or earthquakes when installing.
-Improper installation could result in the unit falling and causing accidents. - Make sure that a separate power supply circuit is provided for this unit and that all electrical work is carried out by qualified personnel according to local, state and national regulations.
-An insufficient power supply capacity or improper electrical construction could result in electric shocks or fire. - Make sure that all wiring is secured, that specified wires are used, and that no external forces act on the terminal connections or wires.
-Improper connections or installation could result in fire. - Before touching electrical parts, turn off the unit. - This equipment can be installed with a Ground-Fault Circuit Interrupter (GFCI).
+Improper installation may result in water leakage, electric shock, or fire. - When installing the unit in a small room, take measures to keep the refrigerant concentration from exceeding allowable safety limits.
+Excessive refrigerant leaks, in the event of an accident in a closed ambient space, can lead to oxygen deficiency. - Use only specified accessories and parts for installation work.
+Failure to use specified parts may result in water leakage, electric shocks, fire, or the unit falling. - Install the air conditioner or heat pump on a foundation strong enough that it can withstand the weight of the unit.
+A foundation of insufficient strength may result in the unit falling and causing injuries. - Take into account strong winds, typhoons, or earthquakes when installing.
+Improper installation may result in the unit falling and causing accidents. - Make sure that a separate power supply circuit is provided for this unit and that all electrical work is carried out by qualified personnel according to local, state and national regulations.
+An insufficient power supply capacity or improper electrical construction may lead to electric shocks or fire. - Make sure that all wiring is secured, that specified wires are used, and that no external forces act on the terminal connections or wires.
+Improper connections or installation may result in fire. - · Before touching electrical parts, turn off the unit. - This equipment can be installed with a Ground-Fault Circuit Interrupter (GFCI).
 Although this is a recognized measure for additional protection, with the grounding system in North America, a dedicated GFCI is not necessary.

 - When installing or relocating the system, keep the refrigerant circuit free from substances other than the specified refrigerant (R410A) such as air.
-Any presence of air or other foreign substance in the refrigerant circuit could result in abnormal pressure rise or rupture, resulting in injury. - Do not change the setting of the protection devices.
-If the pressure switch, thermal switch, or other protection device is shorted and operated forcibly, or parts other than those specified by Daikin are used, fire or explosion could result.
+Any presence of air or other foreign substance in the refrigerant circuit can cause an abnormal pressure rise or rupture, resulting in injury. - Do not change the setting of the protection devices.
+If the pressure switch, thermal switch, or other protection device is shorted and operated forcibly, or parts other than those specified by Daikin are used, fire or explosion may occur.

-- $\land$ caution -
+$-\bigwedge$ caution -